-Pre-Dental-The pre-dental student is a regular student.
-The pre-dental requirements may be met in three years, two of which may be taken at Emory-at-Oxford.
+Pre-dental-The pre-dental student is a regular student.
+The pre-dental requirements may be met in three years, two of which may be taken at Oxford College.
 Under very exceptional circumstances a pre-dental student may complete the entire 50-hour pre-dental science requirements in the two years at Oxford.
-Effective as of September 1965, the following science courses must be included in the three-year program, any six of which may normally be taken at Oxford; the student may also defer one or two of the uniform requirements to his junior year to take additional sciences.
-The courses are: Chemistry 101, 102, 113, 171, 172; Biology 101, 102, 105; Physics 101, 102 or 103.
+The following science courses must be included in the three-year program, any six of which may normally be taken at Oxford; the student may also defer one or two of the uniform requirements to his junior year to take additional sciences.
+The courses are: Chemistry 101, 102, 113, 171, 172, or 121, 122; Biology 101, 102, 105; Physics 101, 102 or 103.

-Pre-Nursing-The pre-nursing student is a regular student and the requirements may be met in two years.
+Pre-nursing-The pre-nursing student is a regular student and the requirements may be met in two years.
 The requirements are the same as for all students in Humanities, Foreign Language, and Mathematics.
+The Social

-The Social Studies courses must include: Social Studies 101 through 104, 109, 111, 113.
-The science courses must include Chemistry 101, 103, Biology 101 and 102 or 105.
-It is unlikely that a pre-nursing student can qualify in six quarters if English 99 and/or Math 99 are needed.
+Studies courses must include: Social Studies 101 through 104, 109, 111, 113.
+The science courses must include Chemistry 101, 103, Biology 101 and 102.